bravosixgoingdark/third-year-project-code/README.md

 This branch contains code for a shellcode stager will fetch an AES encrypted shellcode remotely and then decrypts then execute it.

-Featured code from Tiny-AES - https://github.com/kokke/tiny-AES-c
+Featured code from Tiny-AES - https://github.com/kokke/tiny-AES-c and Hell's Hall (https://github.com/Maldev-Academy/HellHall)

 ## ⚠️ Warning